 - Suffering from asthma

 It is best to consult your doctor or medical practitioner before you start a course of any new medication.
 If you feel NSAIDs are not for you, you could consider other pain relievers such as

 paracetamol and aspirin.
 Stronger medication that has codeine is only available over the counter by the presentation of a medical prescription.

 Oral contraceptive pill (OCP)

-This is the second group of medication that is widely considered and recognized when it comes to menstrual pains and period.
-It works in a different way than pain relievers and should only be taken after consulting your medical practitioner.
+This is the second group of medications that is widely considered and recognized when it comes to menstrual pains and periods.
+It works differently than pain relievers and should only be taken after consulting your medical practitioner.
 Bear in mind the following: